enactjs/docs/README.md

 > Note: The current minimum supported versions of each are: v18.20.8, v20.3.0, and v22.0.0. (v19 and v21 are not supported.)

-Before serving or building documentation, you must first run the `parse` command to generate the documentation from the Enact source:
+Before serving or building documentation, you must first run the `parse-docs` command to generate the documentation from the Enact source:

 ```